Survivor (British TV series): Format

 The show follows the same general format as the other editions of Survivor.
 To begin, the players are split into two tribes and are taken to a remote, isolated location and are forced to live off the land with meagre supplies for a period of several weeks.
 Frequent physical and mental challenges are used to pit the tribes against each other for rewards, such as food or luxuries, or for immunity, forcing the other tribe to attend Tribal Council, where they must vote one of their tribemates out of the game by secret ballot.

 About halfway through the game, the tribes are merged into a single tribe, and challenges are on an individual basis; winning immunity prevents that player from being voted out.
 Most players that are voted out during this stage become members of the Tribal Council Jury.
 When only two (ITV iteration) or three (BBC iteration) players remain, the Final Tribal Council is held.
 The finalists plead their case to the Jury as to why they should win the game.
-The jurors then have the opportunity to interrogate the finalists before casting their vote for which finalist should be considered the "Sole Survivor" and be awarded the grand prize.
+The jurors then have the opportunity to question the finalists before casting their votes for which finalist should be named the "Ultimate Survivor" and awarded the grand prize.
 The prize on the 2001–2002 ITV iteration was £1,000,000 and is £100,000 on the 2023 BBC iteration.

 Like other editions of the show, the British edition has introduced numerous modifications or twists on the core rules to prevent players from over-relying on strategies that succeeded in prior seasons or other editions of the show.
 Most notably, the Hidden Immunity Idols (small trinkets hidden on the island) were introduced part way through the third season.
 Players can use these hidden idols to save themselves or another player at the Tribal Council from being voted off.
 Also introduced was The Outpost, which exiles players for a predetermined amount of time while offering dilemmas and decisions that may help or hinder their game.

 History

+Origins

+While working on the Channel 4 show, Network 7 Charlie Parsons produced a feature titled "The Castaways", featuring four people marooned on an island in Sri Lanka for two weeks.
+This feature would become the basis of Survivor as a format.
+After years of developing the series, the first version of Survivor debuted in Sweden in September 1997 as Expedition Robinson, while the American version of Survivor debuted in 2000 and became the flagship version of the franchise, airing 50 seasons as of 2026.